Acne

 2. Consume unrefined carbohydrates instead of refined carbohydrates

-Based on research, there is a strong link between the consumption of refined carbohydrates (e.g. white rice, sugar, etc) and acne.
-Hence, consuming unrefined carbohydrates such as wholegrains (e.g. brown rice, quinoa, millet, etc) may not only help to lower the occurrence of acne, but may also help to manage weight and reduce risk of chronic diseases such as cardiovascular disease.
+Based on research, there is a strong link between the consumption of refined carbohydrates (e.g. white rice, white bread, sugar, etc) and acne.
+Hence, consuming unrefined carbohydrates such as wholegrains (e.g. brown rice, quinoa, millet, etc) may not only help to lower the occurrence of acne, but may also help to manage weight and reduce risk of chronic diseases such as cardiovascular diseases.

-If you are craving for something sweet, go for fresh fruits, healthier snacks such as purple corn quinoa cereal, quinoa puff or even enjoy raw cacao nibs sweetened with yacon syrup.
+If you are craving for something sweet, go for fresh fruits or healthier snacks such as purple corn quinoa cereal, quinoa puff or even enjoy raw cacao nibs sweetened with yacon syrup.

 4. Drink at least 2 L of water per day